kubernetes/enhancements/keps/sig-autoscaling/6107-hpa-decision-trace/README.md

 The feature can be rolled out by enabling the gate first on the apiserver and then on the controller manager.
 Rollback can be performed in the reverse order.

+No control-plane downtime, node reprovisioning, or workload restart is expected when enabling or disabling this feature.

+The PRR approver is TBD while this KEP is provisional.

 ### Monitoring Requirements